 If you are having more than one animal in the portrait, it is best to take separate photos of each pet.
 I create a mock-up on the computer putting them together.
 It’s easier for you to get a nice photo if you are concentrating on one pet at a time!
 It would be almost impossible to get all of them posing as you would like them at the same time!
 Using my computer I will put them together in a mock up and send an email to show you how they would look.
 For example, to see if I have them right in size in relation to each other and to show you the layout etc.

 The deposit is paid at the time of booking your pet portrait.
 You can book before you have taken or sent the photos.
 There is no need to wait.
 This will give you peace of mind to know your slot is reserved for you.
 Then you can concentrate on taking those lovely photos for me to work from.
-The deposit is 25% of the cost of the portrait for pastels and 50% for Oils. (see terms and conditions).
+The deposit is 25% of the cost of the portrait. (see terms and conditions).
 This can be paid by bank transfer or by cheque (if from the UK) or by credit card by paypal.
 Overseas clients can pay in their local currency using paypal.
 I would need to see your photos a couple of weeks before I am due to start your painting, just in case they are not clear enough and I need you to take some more!

 I can supply your pet portrait unframed or framed.
 If choosing the framed option I would need your frame choice asap, as my frames are hand made to order and can take 10 days to be made.
 You are welcome to wait until after your painting is finished, but be aware your wait for your portrait will be longer as we wait for the frame to be made.
 I have lots of frames to choose from.
 I have a selection on my frames page, plus I can send you images of the types of frames you may prefer, ranging from large chunky ornate ones to narrow modern designs.